 It's clear that we must reimagine housing in order for things to change...

-This page provides a framework to help other communities implement similar housing options.
+This page provides a framework to help other communities implement The Village Model.
 It seeks to inform and mobilize a broad range of stakeholders around a vision that is both actionable and transformative—meaning it can be accomplished in the world as it currently exists, yet it also points in a direction of broader change in how we think about housing.

 — OWNERSHIP STRUCTURE —